 The national flag of Canada consists of a red field with a white square at its centre atop of which sits a stylized, 11-pointed red maple leaf.
+The width of the white square is same as the combined width of the two red bands.

 The maple leaf has long been a Canadian symbol.
 Long before the arrival of the first European settlers, Canada's Aboriginal peoples had discovered the edible properties of maple sap.
 In 1860, at a public meeting held in Toronto, the maple leaf was adopted as the national emblem of Canada for use in the decorations for the Prince of Wales' visit.
 Red and white were designated as Canada's official colours in 1921 by His Majesty, King George V, in the proclamation of the Royal Arms of Canada.
 In 1982, Laurie Skreslet, a skier from Calgary, took the Canadian flag to the highest point on Earth, Mount Everest.
 In 1984, the Canadian flag reached new heights when it blasted into space on the flight mission uniform of Marc Garneau, the first Canadian astronaut in space.